-STEM Matters NYC, a NYC Department of Education (DOE) program, will offer exciting and educational STEM programs for students in kindergarten-grade 12 during spring break.
-The programs will run during the break, which this year is Monday, April 18-Friday, April 22.
-All programs run from 9am-3pm and take place on site at various cultural institutions around the city.
+STEM Matters NYC, a NYC Department of Education (DOE) program, will offer free educational STEM programs for students in kindergarten-grade 8 during spring break.

 STEM is short for science, technology, engineering and mathematics.
 This type of education engages students in asking questions and solving problems related to the world around them, according to the DOE’s website.

 “Using the engineering-design process, students identify problems, design possible solutions, and test and evaluate those solutions,” the site reads.
 “This process, combined with the study of math and science, helps students to find connections that make science, math, and technology relevant to their lives.”

 For more information about STEM education or STEM Matters NYC, visit the DOE’s website at schools.nyc.gov.

 Wanna read more stuff like this?
 Get our newsletters packed with ideas, events, and information for parents in Staten Island.